iamseeley/tseeley.com/content/posts/simpl-site.md

 let's look at a plugin i use in this website. the `ContentListPlugin` generates HTML lists of content items.

-here's the full code for the `ContentListPlugin`:
+here's some of the code for the `ContentListPlugin`:

 ```typescript
 import type { Plugin, Metadata, PluginContext, TemplateContext } from "simpl-site";